Find out about this Negotiation Skills Training Course Outline:

 Learners Per Course

-8 to 12 Learners because this drives enough discussion between the Learners to explore the skill well, whilst not too many that any one learner gets ‘lost’ in the debate.
-If you do not have 8 to 12 people please checkout our 121 Executive Coaching, which can help just you to learn this skill.
+10 Learners because this drives enough discussion between the Learners to explore the skill well, whilst not too many that any one learner gets ‘lost’ in the debate.
+If you do not have up to 10 people please checkout our 121 Executive Coaching, which can help just you to learn this skill.

 Costs for Negotiation Skills Training Courses